docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A slider with a moveable position indicator.
 All ``slider`` controls have a horizontal orientation.
-Calls the :ref:`control-event-onChange` callback after the position of the indicator is changed or if its :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onChange` callback after the position of the indicator is changed or if its :ref:`controlobj-notify` method is called.
 Calls the onChanging callback repeatedly while the user is moving the indicator.